 As a guitarist, a lot of what you play and the techniques that you use depend on your ability to make precise movements along the neck.
-If you are stiff and clunky with your movements, your playing with suffer.
+If you are stiff and clunky with your movements, your playing will suffer.
 So will your techniques.

 So how can you move fluidly between neck positions to make your playing more consistent and precise?
 In this article, we’ll talk all about it.